 If you’re looking for a package that comes with every accessory you’ll need to get started, the Glen Burton Acoustic Electric Guitar will tease your taste buds.
 The black finish is chic and vintage, and the guitar is outfitted with an active 4 band 7545 EQ.
 It’s new, a best seller, and it’s barely a fingernail length more than the Kona.
 The extras it comes with are pretty decent too.
 The tuner that’s included runs in the $20-30 range.
 Not too shabby!

 But, if you’re looking for something under 100 bucks, then the Jameson Blue Full Size Thinline Acoustic Electric Guitar is a steal!
 We already found it worthy of a full review, which you can find right here.
 It’s has excellent value, fantastic sound, and a very pretty, glossy finish.

 Both these alternative guitars are under 200 bucks and are definitely worth considering.
 They run in the same budget ranges, and they offer excellent value for the performance, features, and extra accessories.
 If you want to stretch the budget a little further, your options open up quite a lot.

 Kona K2TBL Guitar Q&A

 Hardware/Electronics You’ll Need:

 We will admit that the extra accessories are pretty scarce with this buy.
 However, with the savings you’re getting on the guitar itself, you’ll have enough dough left over to get the extra things you need.
-Here’s some suggestions of what to look for next.
+Here is an exhaustive list of guitar accessories and some suggestions of what to look for next.

 - Pre-set with shoulder strap pins